PaddlePaddle/docs/doc/fluid/user_guides/howto/dygraph/DyGraph_en.md

 	>	A sequence of `ndarray` inputs are created here,and we can print the running results

-	Then execute the back propagation by `Variable.backward()` method after calling `reduce_sum`.And you can get the gradient value in the form of `ndarray` after the back network's execution by `Variable.gradient()` method:
+	Then execute the back propagation by `Variable.backward()` method after calling `reduce_sum`.
+And you can get the gradient value in the form of `ndarray` after the back network's execution by `Variable.gradient()` method:

 		loss = fluid.layers.reduce_sum(ret)
 		loss.backward()